Efficient Asynchronous Byzantine Agreement without Private Setups: Warm-up: AVSS and Weaker Core Set from PKI

 \item {\bf Totality}.
-If some honest party output in the $\sssh$ instance associated to $\ID$, then every honest party activated to execute the $\sssh$ instance would complete the execution and output.
+If some honest party outputs in the $\sssh$ instance associated to $\ID$, then every honest party activated to execute the $\sssh$ instance would complete the execution and output.

 \item {\bf Commitment}.
-For any $\sssh$ instance that might have any dealer, there exists a value $m^*$ that can be fixed when some honest party output in the $\sssh$ instance for $\ID$.
-As such, when all honest parties activate $\ssrec$ on $\ID$ (with taking their corresponding $\sssh$ outputs as inputs), each of them can reconstruct the same value $m^*$.
+When an honest party outputs in the $\sssh$ instance for $\ID$, there exists a fixed value $m^*$, such that when all honest parties are activated to run the corresponding $\ssrec$ instance, all of them can reconstruct the same value $m^*$.

 \item {\bf Correctness}.
-If the dealer is honest and inputs secret $m$ in $\sssh$, then: \begin{itemize} \item If all honest parties are activated to run $\sssh$ on $\ID$, all honest parties would output in the $\sssh$ instance; \item The value $m^*$ reconstructed by any honest party in the corresponding $\ssrec$ instance must be equal to $m$, for all $\ID$. \end{itemize}
+If the dealer is honest and inputs secret $m$ in $\sssh$, then: \begin{itemize} \item If all honest parties are activated to run $\sssh$ on $\ID$, all honest parties would output in the $\sssh$ instance; \item If any honest party reconstructs some value $m^*$ in the corresponding $\ssrec$ instance, $m^*=m$. \end{itemize}

 \item {\bf Secrecy}.
-In any $\sssh$ instance, if the dealer is honest, the adversary shall not learn any information about the input secret from its view (which includes all internal states of corrupted parties and all messages sent to the corrupted parties).
+In any $\sssh$ instance, if the dealer is honest, the adversary shall not learn any information about the input secret from its view (which includes all internal states of corrupted parties and all messages sent to the corrupted parties), before the first honest party starts the corresponding $\sssh$ instance.
 This can be formalized as that the adversary has negligible advantage in the Secrecy game (deferred to Appendix \ref{app:sec_game}). \end{itemize} \end{definition}